mvysny/mvysny.github.io/_posts/2023-11-28-vaadin-is-push-connected.md

-Therefore, to increase the probability of knowing accurately whether websocket pipe is actually alive, you can increase the heartbeat frequency to 1 heartbeat every minute, then checking the value of `ui.getInternals().getLastHeartbeatTimestamp()`: if the difference between the current timestamp is less than a minute, the websocket pipe can be considered "up".
+Therefore, to increase the probability of knowing accurately whether websocket pipe is actually alive, you can increase the heartbeat frequency to 1 heartbeat every minute, then checking the value of `ui.getInternals().getLastHeartbeatTimestamp()`: if the difference from now is less than a minute, the websocket pipe can be considered "up".

 You can never be 100% sure, but with the heartbeat frequency of 1 minute, you can be reasonably sure.